pandayed/AndroidRoadmap/README.md

 ### Some Popular Libraries
 - [Picasso](https://github.com/square/picasso) - For image downloading and caching
 - [Volley](https://github.com/google/volley) - For processing and caching network requests
+- [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling